mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 ## My redesign regret blog post

-### What were the results?
+I had been writing about the TinyPilot website redesign in my [retrospectives](/retrospectives/), so I thought it would be fast to write, but it still took me a long time.
+It ended up taking 23.8 hours over two months.

+I was honestly surprised that it got such a strong reception.
+The post had 157k unique readers in its first week.
+It was the second most upvoted post [on Hacker News](https://news.ycombinator.com/item?id=32179563) for the full month of July, and it reached the top spot of the [/r/web_design](https://www.reddit.com/r/web_design/comments/w4ir7r/i_regret_my_46k_website_redesign/) and [/r/programming](https://www.reddit.com/r/programming/comments/w5egi7/i_regret_my_46k_website_redesign/) subreddits.
+The only article I've ever written that's attracted more attention was, ["Why I Quit Google to Work for Myself,"](/why-i-quit-google/) which had 389k readers.

 podcast appearance

 Plausible stats

-It had 157k unique readers in its first week.
-The only article I've ever written that's attracted more attention was, ["Why I Quit Google to Work for Myself,"](/why-i-quit-google/) which had 389k readers.

 ### Why didn't you name and shame the agency?

-Mainly because that wasn't the goal of the post.
-I think if my takeaway from the experience was just that WebAgency was evil and everything was their fault, then there's nothing useful to learn except to avoid that particular agency.
-I think the more useful lessons are what a client can do to protect themselves regardless of the agency.

-Last, I didn't think naming the agency would do anything useful.
-In theory, if I name the agency, it protects other clients who might otherwise hire them.
-But what are the odds of a prospective client of this particular agency finding my blog post?
-The more likely outcomes are people harassing the agency or the agency feeling compelled to respond and then there's a whole back-and-forth

-One of the common
+I'm fine doing that, but it's a higher bar.
+And it's not so much that I want to protect the agency but because naming them risks costing me a lot more time.
+If I name the agency and then that starts a big public fight where they blame me, then that eats up a lot of my time.

+I wrote publicly about misbehavior by [Stripe](/stripe-recording-its-customers/) and a [shady keto bread company](/collect-debt/), but in those cases, it was more unambiguously bad behavior.
+And the Stripe post did eat up a lot of extra time after I published it.
+I let myself get dragged into hours of online arguments with people who supported Stripe's right to collect any data they want in the name of fraud protection.

+I also think focusing on the agency as the villain makes the experience less useful.
+If the takeaway is just "don't work with this agency," that's not very helpful.
+It's more useful for people to learn techniques that protect themselves from a bad agency relationship, even if the agency is trying to do a good job.

 ### Is it worth writing blog posts like this?